samObot19/go_tasks/library_management/docs/documentation.md

 Borrow Books: Allow members to borrow books from the library, and keep track of the borrower and the borrowed book.
 List Available Books: Display a list of all the books currently available in the library.
 List Borrowed Books: Display a list of all the books that are currently borrowed, along with the name of the borrower.
 Usage
 To use the Library Management System, you'll need to have Go installed on your system.
 Here's how you can get started:

-Clone the repository: git clone https://github.com/samObot19/go_tasks/library-management.git Change to the project directory: cd library-management-system Build the application: go build -o library-manager
+Clone the repository: git clone https://github.com/samObot19/go_tasks/library-management.git Change to the project directory: cd library-management Build the application: go build -o library-manager
 Run the application: ./library-manager
+The application will start, and you can then use the available commands to manage the library's book collection and member information.